 In 1989 Kim followed her passion for sixties rock and roll all the way to London where she felt right at home.
 She established an esteemed and dynamic career that kept her away from home for almost a decade.
 Kim’s work has taken her to over 50 cities world-wide.
 Highlights include: photographing legends in the music business, numerous cover shots for Rolling Stone magazine.
 Her work has been featured in every major music publication in England and Australia as well as winning first place at the National Youth Media Awards.

-In 1975, my big brother took our treasured family group shot at the Royal Melbourne Botanical Gardens.
-Our photos came back from the chemist with our heads cut off!
-When the next opportunity presented itself, l asked my father if I can take the family shots instead.
+In 1975, my big brother took our family group shot at the Botanical Gardens.
+Our photos came back from the chemist with our heads cut off! l asked my father if I can take the family shots instead.
 He said NO!

-I was 8 years old and the younger sister to my older brother in a traditional suburban Melbourne Italian family.
-Well, maybe that was the moment when I decided that I was going to become a photographer (I’ll show them!).
-My father had always taken thousands of Super 8 family movies during the 60’s & 70’s and so I guess it was in the blood.
+That was the moment when I decided that I was going to become a photographer .
+My father had always taken thousands of Super 8 family movies during the 60’s & 70’s ,may be it was in the blood.

-At the age of 18, a friend and I skipped an R.M.I.T Chemistry class to go around the corner and hangout at the Regency Hotel.
-It was the night after the 1985 Melbourne Queen Concert and we thought we might spot the band.
+At 18, a friend and I skipped an R.M.I.T Chemistry class to go around the corner and hangout at the posh Rockman`s Regency Hotel.
+It was the night after the 1985 Melbourne Queen Concert , we thought we might spot the band.
 It was exciting and amusing to see Freddie Mercury arriving in a separate limousine to the rest of the band.
 It was at this moment when I made the decision to follow my dream and go to London.

 This was a dream I never thought was possible for that young Italian girl from the Eastern Suburbs.
-I now believe if you are passionate enough, anything is possible!
+If you are passionate enough, anything is possible!